MicrosoftDocs/SupportArticles-docs/support/previous-versions/configmgr/some-clients-assigned-wrong-site-code.md

 ## More information

 In many cases, this situation occurs because a site is deleted instead of being deinstalled.
-Doing this leaves the AD objects behind which results in a duplicate boundary if another site is later added that contains the boundary used in the previously deleted site.
+Doing this leaves the Active Directory objects behind which results in a duplicate boundary if another site is later added that contains the boundary used in the previously deleted site.

 - [How to Verify That Site Information Is Published to Active Directory Domain Services](/previous-versions/system-center/configuration-manager-2007/bb693614(v=technet.10))